kunalshrivastavapune25/my-notes/Kubernetes/Workloads.md

+**Q1 How are containerized application can be deployed on Kubernetes?**
-**Workloads Overview** : A containerized application can deploy on Kubernetes using either **"pods or workloads"**.
+Ans: **Workloads Overview** : A containerized application can deploy on Kubernetes using either **"pods or workloads"**.

+**Q2 What are Pods?**
-**Pods** : A pod is a smallest and simplest unit that you create or deploy in Kubernetes.
+Ans: **Pods** : A pod is a smallest and simplest unit that you create or deploy in Kubernetes.
 A single pod has usually one, or multiple containers, and their shared resources.A pod represents a single instance of an application in Kubernetes.
 You can scale pods by having multiple instances of the application.Usually, pods get scaled and managed by the workloads.

-**Workloads** -Workloads are controller objects that set deployment rules for pods.These controller objects represent the applications, daemons, and batch jobs running on your cluster.Based on the rules, Kubernetes performs application scheduling, scaling, and upgrade.\
-**Types of workloads**\
-**Deployments** : are best used for stateless applications.
-Pods managed by deployment workload are treated as independent and disposable.If a pod encounters disruption, Kubernetes removes it and then recreates it.\
-**DaemonSets** :     Daemonsets ensures that every node in the cluster runs a copy of the pod.
-For use cases where you're collecting logs or monitoring node performance, this daemon-like workload works best.\
-**ReplicaSets** : A ReplicaSet's purpose is to run a specified number of pods at any given time.\
-**StatefulSets** : Like a Deployment , a StatefulSet manages Pods, are best used when your application needs to maintain its identity and store data.An application would be something like Zookeeper - an application that requires a database for storage.\
-**Jobs** : Jobs launch one or more pods and ensure that a specified number of them successfully terminate.
-Jobs are best used to run a finite task to completion as opposed to managing an ongoing desired application state.\
-**CronJobs** : CronJobs are similar to jobs.
-CronJobs, however, runs to completion on a cron-based schedule.\

 **Kubernetes Pods**
 Pod is the basic building block of Kubernetes, the smallest deployable unit in the Kubernetes that can be created and managed.
 Pod is a group of one or more containers (such as Docker containers) with shared storage/network, and a specification for how to run the containers.
 A pod represents a single instance of an application in Kubernetes.
 Here is manifest for a Pod:
 ```console
 apiVersion: v1